ALTER MATERIALIZED VIEW

 materialized view.

-A property in a SET PROPERTIES
+A property in a SET PROPERTIES statement can be set to DEFAULT,

 which reverts its value back to the default in that materialized view.

-Support for ALTER MATERIALIZED VIEW SET PROPERTIES
+Support for ALTER MATERIALIZED VIEW SET PROPERTIES varies between

 connectors.
 Refer to the connector documentation for more details.